 Coordination with adjacent trades

 The creation of an emergency exit must be coordinated with other trades: door systems, electrical infrastructure for emergency lighting, marking, any fire-protection installations, and surface works.
 Clear interfaces and a coordinated construction sequence reduce friction and prevent interruptions of escape routes.
+An interface matrix, joint inspections, and defined acceptance criteria at milestones improve quality and reduce rework.

 Safety and occupational safety during execution

 In all work on emergency exits, the protection of people has priority.
 This includes hazard analysis, structural monitoring, and clean site organization.
 Hydraulic tools must be operated in accordance with the manufacturer’s instructions; lines, couplings, and pressure stages must be checked prior to use.
+Appropriate personal protective equipment, safe hose routing, and lockout-tagout for energy sources are essential components of risk control.

 - Shoring and temporary safeguards before the start of cutting and splitting work.